Transcriptie: Katrin Kaufer

 Katrin: Thank you for having me, it was a joy!

 You have been listening to an extra episode of Leaders in Finance.
 If you are hearing this via an app on your phone, please consider hitting the subscribe button for free so you will never miss a new episode.
-We would like to thank our sponsors for their support, they are: Interim Valley, Odgers Berndtson executive search and Roland Berger.
+We would like to thank our sponsors for their support, they are: Kayak, Odgers Berndtson executive search and Roland Berger.